yet-another-static-site-generator/yass/docs/tags.md

 ## <a name="using"></a>Using tags inside templates files

-To use any tags inside template file you must surround selected tag with `{%` and `%}`.
-For example, to get value of tag `Content` add to template file:
+To use any tags inside template file you must surround selected tag with values sets in `site.cfg` file for `StartTagSeparator` and `EndTagSeparator`.
+For example, with default setting for `StartTagSeparator` to `{%` and default setting for `EndTagSeparator` to `%}` to get value of tag `Content` add to template file:

     {%Content%}